mattsiem/Python_web_crawler_1_HullDailyMail/README.md

 # Future improvements

-- Adding more variables to scrape such as: Articles body text, articles' comments text, articles' comments number; One of the issues which prevented me from doing this in the first version of the script was a difficulty in obtaining information and guidance on the dynamic comments system used on their website.
-At the time of researching this, it seemed like an API was necessary to conduct.
+- Adding more variables to scrape such as: Articles body text, articles' comments text, articles' comments number; One of the issues which prevented me from doing this in the first version of the script was a difficulty in obtaining information and guidance on the dynamic comments system used on the website.
+At the time of researching this, it seemed like an API was necessary to scrape the comments section, and although I found some leads, I was not able to implemented it to the desired functionality.
 - Analysing articles quality based on predefined criteria (Number of comments under articles as one of the measures of article popularity/ controvecy, scanning artciles body for gramatical and lexical mistakes, using corpus based system to define linguistic quality of the articles) by implementing different aspects computational linguistcs.
+- Narrowing down the scope of target elements for scraping; at the moment all elements containing headline elements are scraped, and as a result some articles are duplicated.
+- Implementing a better solution for scraping author names; at the moment the names are often scraped with bits such as "by" or "and", which later have to removed in Excel.

 # License
 If you find any part of this code useful, feel free to reuse it, modify it, and otherwise change it in any way you want.